 When it comes to failing or failure, our minds tend to do two things.
-The first, is that it creates a negative association to failure.
-We see failing as something bad or unwanted.
+The first is that it creates a negative association to failure.
+We see failure as something bad or unwanted.
 Second, failing makes many of us believe that it’s time to quit.
 The more we fail at something, the more we are convinced that we were never meant to be doing it.

-And although there is some wisdom in viewing failures as warning signs that we might be doing something wrong… there is greater wisdom is understanding why the failure exists in the first place.
+And although there is some wisdom in viewing failures as warning signs that we might be doing something wrong… there is greater wisdom in understanding why the failure exists in the first place.

 Failure tends to make us focus on whether or not we are capable of achieving something.
 Instead, it should make us focus on why we failed in the first place.
 We often make a small situation larger than it needs to be.